napari/napari.github.io/guides/stable/3D_interactivity.md

 	"""
 ```

-## Custom 3D interactivity
+## Adding 3D interactivity via mouse events
 Custom 3D interactivity can be added via mouse callbacks.
 The `layer.get_ray_intersections()` function has been designed to work seamlessly with the napari mouse callback event.
+You can pass the mouse callback event properties to `layer.get_ray_intersections()` get the `start_point` and `end_point` of where the click line intersects the layer data.

 ```
 @layer.mouse_drag_callbacks.append